Working (musical): Productions

 The musical was first staged at the Goodman Theatre in Chicago from December 1977 through February 1978.

 It then was produced on Broadway at the 46th Street Theatre, opening on May 14, 1978 where it ran for 24 performances and 12 previews.
 It was directed by Schwartz and choreographed by Onna White, with a cast featuring Patti LuPone, Bob Gunton, Joe Mantegna, Lynne Thigpen, David Patrick Kelly, Robin Lamont, Steven Boockvor, Rex Everhart, Bobo Lewis, Lenora Nemetz, Brad Sullivan, Matt Landers, David Smyrl, Terri Treas, Matt McGrath and Arny Freeman, an actor who was interviewed in the book.
+Lighting design by Ken Billington.

 In 1982, Schwartz and Nina Faso adapted the show for a ninety-minute telecast on the PBS series American Playhouse, directed by Schwartz and Kirk Browning and introduced by Terkel.

-Before the revisions, it was done as an amateur production by Kent State University, Trumbull Campus, Summer Stock.
-It has been done there again sometime in the 21st century.

-Because of the extremely low royalty fee, the production was the highest netting for the Summer Stock to that point even though the turnout was not high.

 The musical has undergone several revisions.
 In March 1999, it was presented at Long Wharf Theater, New Haven, Connecticut, with direction by Christopher Ashley.

 A further revised version opened at the Broadway Playhouse at Water Tower Place, Chicago, starting in February 2011 in previews through June, with direction and revisions by Gordon Greenberg.
 The cast features Gene Weygandt, Barbara Robertson, Emjoy Gavino, and E. Faye Butler.
 The production opened Off-Broadway at the 59E59 Theaters on December 12, 2012, after previews which started on December 1, 2012.
 Again directed by Gordon Greenberg, it won a special ensemble Drama Desk Awards the cast features Joe Cassidy, Donna Lynne Champlin, Jay Armstrong Johnson, Nehal Joshi and Kenita Miller.
 It had "developmental productions" directed by Gordon Greenberg at Asolo Repertory Theatre, Sarasota, Florida in May 2008 and at the Old Globe Theatre, San Diego, California, in March 2009.
 Schwartz revised the musical with Greenberg, which includes two new songs written by Lin-Manuel Miranda.

 The show's Asian premiere was in Singapore, performed by LASALLE College of the Arts at the Creative Cube in September 2011.

 The show's European premiere was in London at the Southwark Playhouse, from 2 June to 8 July 2017.

 The show's Latin American premiere was in an all Spanish version in Montevideo, Uruguay at the Teatro Tablado in 2003.
 Directed and Choreographed by Alvaro Loureiro and Stefan Sittig.